-- v.
-Inspection and audit of records and access to facilities. - a.
+- a.
 The Department, CMS, the Office of the Inspector General, the Comptroller General, and their designees may, at any time, inspect and audit any records or documents of the Contractor, or its subcontractors, and may, at any time, inspect the premises, physical facilities, and equipment where Medicaid-related activities are conducted.
-The right to audit under this section exists for 10 years from the final date of the Agreement period or from the date of completion of any audit, whichever is later.

-vi.
-Subcontracts.

-- All subcontracts shall fulfill the requirements or activity delegated under the subcontract in accordance with 42 CFR §438.230. - b.
-The Contractor shall require that subcontractors not bill beneficiaries for covered services under a contractual, referral, or other arrangement with the Contractor in excess of the amount that would be owed by the individual if the Contractor had directly provided the services.
-(42 U.S.C.
-1396u-2(b)(6)(C)) - vii.
+The right to audit under this section exists for ten years from the final date of the Agreement period or from the date of completion of any audit, whichever is later. - vi.
+Subcontracts. - All subcontracts shall fulfill the requirements or activity delegated under the subcontract in accordance with 42 CFR §438.230. - b.
+The Contractor shall require that subcontractors not bill beneficiaries for covered services under a contractual, referral, or other arrangement with the Contractor in excess of the amount that would be owed by the individual if the Contractor had directly provided the services (42 U.S.C.
+1396u-2(b)(6)(C)). - vii.
 Choice of network provider. - a.
-The Contractor shall allow each beneficiary to choose his or her network provider to the extent possible and appropriate. - viii.
+The Contractor shall allow each beneficiary to choose their network provider to the extent possible and appropriate. - viii.
 Audited financial reports. - a.
 The Contractor shall submit audited financial reports specific to this Agreement on an annual basis.
-The audit shall be conducted in accordance with generally accepted accounting principles and generally accepted auditing standards.
+The audit shall be conducted in accordance with generally accepted accounting principles and generally accepted auditing standards. - ix.
+Recordkeeping requirements.

-- ix.
-Recordkeeping requirements. - a.
-The Contractor shall retain, and require subcontractors to retain, as applicable, the following information: beneficiary grievance and appeal records in 42 CFR §438.416, and the data, information, and documentation specified in 42 CFR §§438.604, 438.606, 438.608, and 438.610 for a period of no less than 10 years.

-2. Information Requirements (42 CFR §438.10).
+- a.
+The Contractor shall retain, and require subcontractors to retain, as applicable, the following information: beneficiary grievance and appeal records in 42 CFR §438.416, and the data, information, and documentation specified in 42 CFR §§438.604, 438.606, 438.608, and 438.610 for a period of no less than ten years. - 2.
+Information Requirements (42 CFR §438.10). - i.

-- i.
 Basic Rules - a.
-The Contractor shall provide all required information in this section to beneficiaries and potential beneficiaries in a manner and format that may be easily understood and is readily accessible by such beneficiaries and potential beneficiaries. - b.
-The Department shall operate a website that provides the content, either directly or by linking to the Contractor's website. - ii.
+The Contractor shall provide all required information in this section to beneficiaries and potential beneficiaries in a manner and format that may be easily understood and is readily accessible by such beneficiaries and potential beneficiaries. - ii.
+The Department shall operate a website that provides the content, either directly or by linking to the Contractor's website. - iii.
 For consistency in the information provided to beneficiaries, the Contractor shall use: - a.
-The Department developed definitions for managed care terminology, including appeal, emergency medical condition, emergency services, excluded services, grievance, health insurance, hospitalization, medically necessary, network, non-participating provider, physician services, plan, preauthorization, participating provider, prescription drugs, primary care physician, primary care provider, provider, rehabilitation services, and urgent care. - b.
-The Department developed model beneficiary handbooks and beneficiary notices. - iii.
-The Contractor shall provide the required information in this section to each beneficiary. - iv.
-Beneficiary information required in this section may not be provided electronically by the Contractor unless all of the following are met: - a.
+The Department developed definitions for managed care terminology, including appeal, emergency medical condition, excluded services, grievance, health insurance, hospitalization, medically necessary, network, non-participating provider, physician services, plan, preauthorization, participating provider, prescription drugs, primary care physician, primary care provider, provider, rehabilitation services, and urgent care. - b.
+The Department developed model beneficiary handbooks and beneficiary notices. - iv.
+The Contractor shall provide the required information in this section to each beneficiary. - v.
+Beneficiary information required in this section may not be provided electronically by the Contractor unless all the following are met: - a.
 The format is readily accessible.

-- The information is placed in a location on the Department or the Contractor's website that is prominent and readily accessible. - c.
+- b.
+The information is placed in a location on the Department or the Contractor's website that is prominent and readily accessible. - c.
 The information is provided in an electronic form, which can be electronically retained and printed. - d.
 The information is consistent with the content and language requirements of this section. - e.
-The beneficiary is informed that the information is available in paper form without charge upon request and provides it upon request within five business days. - v.
-The Contractor shall have in place mechanisms to help beneficiaries and potential beneficiaries understand the requirements and benefits of the plan. - vi.
-Language and format: - a.
-The Department shall use the methodology below for identifying the prevalent non-English languages spoken by beneficiaries and potential beneficiaries throughout the state, and in the Contractor's service area. - i.
-A population group of mandatory Medi-Cal beneficiaries residing in the service area who indicate their primary language as other than English and that meet a numeric threshold of 3,000 or five percent of the beneficiary population, whichever is lower. - ii.
-A population group of mandatory Medi-Cal beneficiaries residing in the Contractor's service area who indicate their primary language as other than English and who meet the concentration standards of 1,000 in a single ZIP code or 1,500 in two contiguous ZIP codes.
+The beneficiary is informed that the information is available in paper form without charge upon request and provides it upon request within five business days. - vi.
+The Contractor shall have in place mechanisms to help beneficiaries and potential beneficiaries understand the requirements and benefits of the plan.